ivopetkov/html5-dom-document-php/README.md

 composer require ivopetkov/html5-dom-document-php:1.*
 ```

+## Documentation

+Full [documentation](https://github.com/ivopetkov/html5-dom-document-php/blob/master/docs/markdown/index.md) is avaiable as part of this repository.

-## Usage
+## Examples

-HTML5DOMDocument is really easy to use - just like you should use DOMDocument.
+Use just like you should use DOMDocument.
 ```php
 <?php
 require 'vendor/autoload.php';